NewEnglandTravelPlanner.com Logo Portland, Maine Guide

-Portland, Maine (map) is one of New England's most vibrant cities, with a revivified and restored city center, plenty of good restaurants and shops, and abundant opportunities for outdoor activities in woods and forests.
+Portland, Maine, 112 miles (180 km) northeast of Boston MA (map) is one of New England's most vibrant cities, with a revivified and restored city center, a variety of hotels, plenty of good restaurants and shops, lots of lobsters to eat, and abundant opportunities for outdoor activities in woods and forests.

 Cities in Maine have never had a reputation for chic or avant-garde ambience because Maine is a rural state, and it's the farmlands, woodlands, and coastal industries, such as lobstering, that count.